‘Barzakh’ review: A bold, visually rich but unwieldly fable of love and loss

 Abbasi and cinematographer Mo Azmi thrown in psychedelic imagery as well as seamless transitions between the waking state and the dream world.
 Land of Nowhere is a holding place for emotionally stunted men, women and children.
 Everywhere they turn, there is a spirit or two from their troubled past, reminding them of crushed dreams or lingering regrets.

-Two episodes of the new show from the Pakistani director of the wonderful film Cake (2018) and the gripping series Churails are out on ZEE5.
-The remaining four episodes will be released every Tuesday and Friday at 8pm.
+Episodes of new show from the Pakistani director of the wonderful film Cake (2018) and the gripping series Churails will be out from July 19 on ZEE5 and Zee Zindagi’s YouTube channel at 8 pm every Friday and Tuesday.

 The series kicks off with a flashback, the first of many, which reveals Jafar’s relationship with Mahtab and their parting.
 In the present, Jafar’s sons Saifullah (Fawad M Khan) and Shehryar (Fawad A Khan) reluctantly turn up for Jafar’s proposed union with the undead Mahtab.
 While Saifullah is single, Shehryar is a widower who has brought along his nine-year-old son Haaris (Syed Arham).